SimonHaas/homeserver/README.md

 Run
 ```
-docker network create traefik_private
+docker network create zone1
 ./script.sh up -d
 ```
 wait till all images are pulled, build and a certificate retrieved.
 Then you can access nextcloud and gogs via your browser.
 If your browser warns you about an unknown certificate authority accept the risk because you know it is a staging certificate or maybe a self signed certificate from traefik.
 In the latter case you still need to wait a minute till your letsencrypt certificate is issued or you have an error somewhere.
-Check ```docker-compose logs -f traefik``` to view the logs of traefik.
+Check ```docker compose logs -f traefik``` to view the logs of traefik.
 If everything worked alright, just comment out the one line in traefik's docker-compose.yml and run the script again to get a valid certificate.

 ## Customization